Caellwyn/distributions_ds-west-082420/README.md

 With a partner, apply an appropriate transformation to reduce the skew of the distribution:

+  - 1. Select and apply an appropriate transformation
-  - 1. plot transformed distribution
+  - 1. Plot transformed distribution
-  - 2. Report transformed skew
+  - 3. Report transformed skew
     - Hint: certain transformations don't like zeros